| Title: | The SpatialGraph Class and Utilities |

 identifiers of a set of lines (edges) in the network to be reversed.
 Note

-does not refer to the line index within SG@e
+eID does not refer to the line index within SG@e, but to

 the Feature Identifiers, as extracted from row.names(SG@e@data)